Are you looking for the best curriculum for homeschooling your third grader?

 Once you make the decision to homeschool your child, the many different options for curriculum and materials can easily cause you to feel overwhelmed.

-Even though I taught elementary school for over 10 years, I still felt completely lost on how to make teaching work at home.
+Even though I taught elementary school for over 10 years, I still felt somewhat lost on how to make teaching work at home.
 After completing a ton of research on how to successfully homeschool a child in grade 3, I was finally able to come up with a plan that satisfied both the mom and the school teacher in me.

 In this post, I will discuss my family’s homeschooling schedule.
 I will also break down the subjects we incorporate into our third grade daily plan.
 Many of the homeschooling materials we use are super low cost, and some are even FREE!